A lot of Americans dream of achieving financial independence at a young age and enjoying a carefree retirement.

 The first step to reaching financial independence and retiring early is creating a financial game plan.

 - Assess your finances: Start by assessing your current finances.
-You can use a budgeting app like Topia, Empower, or Mint to track your spending and get a better understanding of your overall financial habits.
+You can use a budgeting app like Topia, or Empower, to track your spending and get a better understanding of your overall financial habits.

 - Know your retirement number: Use our free FIRE retirement calculator to determine how much money you’ll need to retire early and to determine your savings rate.